Mehmet Oz: Early life and education

-As a child, he spent summers in Turkey and served in the Turkish Army during the 1980s for 60 days after college to maintain his dual citizenship.
+As a child, he spent summers in Turkey and, during the 1980s, after finishing college, he served in the Turkish Army for sixty days to maintain his dual citizenship.
+(Note: This requirement applied specifically to Turkish citizens living abroad who sought to retain their citizenship.)

-As his father was training at Emory, Oz and his family briefly moved to Atlanta where his sister Seval was born before moving to Wilmington, Delaware.
-Oz grew up in Wilmington, Delaware, and was educated at Tower Hill School.
-In 1982, he received his undergraduate degree in biology magna cum laude at Harvard University.
+As his father was training at Emory, Oz and his family briefly moved to Atlanta, where his sister Seval was born, and then to Wilmington, Delaware, where he grew up.
+He finished Tower Hill School. and, subsequently enrolled at Harvard University, from which, in 1982, he graduated with a B.A. magna cum laude in biology.
 He played safety on Harvard's football team and was a goalkeeper on the men's varsity water polo team.
-In 1986, he obtained a Doctor of Medicine (M.D.) and a Master of Business Administration (M.B.A.) from the University of Pennsylvania School of Medicine and Penn's Wharton School, respectively.
-He was awarded the Captain's Athletic Award for leadership in college and was class president and then student body president during medical school.
+In 1986, he obtained an M.D. from the University of Pennsylvania School of Medicine and an M.B.A from Penn's Wharton School.
+He was provided with the Captain's Athletic Award for leadership in college and served as class president and then student body president during his time in medical school.